christophercylai/QuantExcelAddIn/README.md

 .\python.exe -m virtualenv venv ../.venv  # create virtualenv in the github directory cd ..
 ./.venv/Scripts/activate
-pip install pythonnet  # all pip packages for this project should be installed under this virtualenv
+pip install pythonnet==3.0.1  # all pip packages for this project should be installed under this virtualenv pip install pytest==7.2.2
 ```
 ### Visual Studio (VS) 2022 Setup
 * When installing VS 2022, please install with these 2 modules: